o3de/o3de.org/content/docs/user-guide/settings/az-console-how-to-use-settings-registry.md

 ---
-description: Describes how to execute AZ Console Commands using the Settings Registry
+description: Describes how to run AZ Console Commands using the Settings Registry
 title: Using AZ::Console to access the Settings Registry
-linktitle: Using AZ::Conosle to access the Settings Registry
+linktitle: Using AZ::Console to access the Settings Registry
 weight: 400
 ---

 Preamble
 ========

-The AZ::Console has been extended with support for the Settings Registry to allow invoking console commands via setting a JSON value underneath a specific key in the Settings Registry.
+The AZ::Console has been extended with support for the Settings Registry to allow you to initiate console commands by setting a JSON value underneath a specific key in the Settings Registry.
-The AZ::Console hooks into the Settings Registry Notification System as well as the JSON Patch Reporting system in order to detect changes to Settings Registry keys underneath the following objects:
+The AZ::Console hooks into the Settings Registry Notification System and also the JSON Patch Reporting system to detect changes to Settings Registry keys underneath the following objects:
  1. `/O3DE/Autoexec/ConsoleCommands`
  2. `/Amazon/AzCore/Runtime/ConsoleCommands`